jasonjiaxingchen/jasonjiaxingchen.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my academic webpage.
-Currently, I am a sixth year PhD student at Columbia University Department of Economics.
+Currently, I am a PhD student at Columbia University Department of Economics.
 My research interests include Health Economics, Labor Economics and Industrial Organization.

+**I will be on the 2025-2026 job market**